scottallan/fabric-ca-proxy/README.md

 ## Purpose

-This application acts as a secure proxy gateway for enrolling identities with a Hyperledger Fabric CA. It enhances security and auditability by:
+This application acts as a secure proxy gateway for both registering '/proxy/register' and enrolling '/proxy/enroll' identities with a Hyperledger Fabric CA. It enhances security and auditability by:

 1.  **Requiring client authentication** via a mandatory `x-api-key` header.
 2. Accepting enrollment requests only via its single endpoint (`POST /proxy/enroll`).